 Old School HDR is a free Lightroom preset that gives images an old and grainy film look.
 It is the ideal preset to use on photos that call for a timeless aesthetic.
 If you want the classic matte look and feel, Old School HDR is the preset to go for.

 Best for: Outdoors, Landscapes, Urban Scenes, Travel

 This gritty filter is ideal for outdoor photography, like portraits, architectures, landscapes, and travel.
 It works best on pictures taken under sufficient and diffused lighting, like the analog film look that this preset simulates.

 With the Old School HDR preset, you can easily give your digital photos a classic film flair.
 You can have this look on any image, including your day-to-day Instagram posts.

 Brightening.
 Old School HDR preset gives more light to images by increasing the exposure.
 It also amplifies contrast to emphasize some tones.
 You can examine the effects in the After photo above: it looks sunnier now, and there is a broader contrast between tones.

 These fundamental settings allow for finer adjustments in tone and texture.
 You will see more of this in the examples that follow.

 Softened Hues.
 Most colors taken by film cameras are slightly undersaturated compared to the vivid hues of modern digital photography.
 It is regarded these days as a stylistic aesthetic because of its distinct appeal and nostalgic charm.

 To recreate this retro look, the preset decreases the saturation of all colors.
 It, however, makes yellow, green, and aqua hues pop by boosting their luminance.
-For a stronger matte look, Old School HDR also softens warm and mid-tones.
+For a soft matte look, Old School HDR also softens warm and mid-tones.

 This combination of settings is optimized for outdoor photography; the more luminous yellow and green emphasize nature.
 You can observe this effect in the After photo above.
 The vines look more vivid now, along with the leaves peeking through the picture’s bottom corner.